jonmosco/kube-ps1/README.md

 256 colors are available by specifying the numerical value as the variable argument.

-## Customize display of cluster name and namespace
+## Customize display of cluster context and namespace

-You can change how the cluster name and namespace are displayed using the `KUBE_PS1_CLUSTER_FUNCTION` and `KUBE_PS1_NAMESPACE_FUNCTION` variables respectively.
+You can change how the cluster context and namespace are displayed using the `KUBE_PS1_CONTEXT_FUNCTION` and `KUBE_PS1_NAMESPACE_FUNCTION` variables respectively.

 For the following examples let's assume the following:

-cluster name: `sandbox.k8s.example.com`
+context name: `sandbox.k8s.example.com`
 namespace: `alpha`

 If you're using domain style cluster names, your prompt will get quite long